 Please use the following checklist as a guide to compile your application packet for submission.
-Incomplete applications or applications submitted after January 6, 2017 - NOON will not be considered for funding for the
+Incomplete applications or applications submitted after January 6, 2017 - NOON will not be considered for funding for the 2017/2018 funding period.

-2017/2018 funding period.
 Please submit your information in the order in which it appears on the application and nitial on the line provided to ensure all items are included in your packet.
 Agency and contact information completed.
 2017/2018 total funding request is: 470, 000 - 00 2.
-Completed narrative mission of the organization as it relates to the City of St. Charles 708 3.
-Mental Health Board's mandate for services to residents with, or at risk of: a. mental illness and psychological disorders, developmental disabilities, including mental retardation, cerebral palsy, epilepsy and autism spectrum disorders, addictions including chemical; alcohol and substance abuse, and other addictions (gambling, sexual, shopping, etc.).
+3. Completed narrative mission of the organization as it relates to the City of St. Charles 708 Mental Health Board's mandate for services to residents with, or at risk of: a. mental illness and psychological disorders, developmental disabilities, including mental retardation, cerebral palsy, epilepsy and autism spectrum disorders. addictions including chemical; alcohol and substance abuse, and other addictions (gambling, sexual, shopping, etc.).
 Grant requestor has specifically described organization's goals as it relates to the City of St. Charles mission.
 Individuals served may only be counted once, regardless of the number of times served per 5. fiscal year through direct service hours.
 Grant requestor has specifically described the percent and dollar amount of expenditures toward the benefit of the City of St. Charles residents in the following categories: a.
 1:1 direct services with clients (e.g., 50% or \$5,000 of \$10,000 total grant funds). b.
 Direct services to groups of clients.
 Workshops, lectures, and community presentations for education and training. d.
 Administrative expense, office support, and overhead for agency expense.
 If available, please include a synopsis of your outcome measurements for the funding you are 6. requesting.
 7. With the application provide the following information: An annual detailed budget or year ending Financial Statements and annual report.
 St. Charles 708 Fund Expenditure History for past three years.
-The total number of individuals your agency served in the past year 5,587 Direct number of individuals living within the City of St. Charles city limits served Direct number of service hours provided to City of St. Charles residents: 199, 441.
-Quantified costs allocated to the services provided, (i.e. cost per hour and or program costs for the City of St. Charles residents) \$1,533, 612, 30 Identify other services provided to and for the City of St. Charles residents.
+The total number of individuals your agency served in the past year 5,587 Direct number of individuals living within the City of St. Charles city limits served Quantified costs allocated to the services provided, (i.e. cost per hour and or program costs for the City of St. Charles residents) \$1,533,612,30 Identify other services provided to and for the City of St. Charles residents.
 Attach a list of current Board of Directors for your agency as specified in our application.
 Attach a copy of your current 501 (c) (3).
 MAKE SURE description on your financial statement reads City of St. Charles 708 Mental Health.
 PLEASE PROVIDE 10 COPIES OF YOUR COMPLETED APPLICATION AND INFORMATION.
-Keep in mind individuals are to be counted only once, regardless of the number of times served per fiscal year though the direct number of hours these individe als are served need to be quantified liscal year though the direct number Of Hours these markly als are served i need to be quantili leu.
-ASSOCIATION FOR INDIVIOUAL Agency submitting their funding request application Da te 6 an 2017 Name of Agency DEVE LOPMENT 10 / 2/2 ^ CHRISTINA PLOTZKE Wiskon losse apants SPECIALIST Print Name of Person Completed Application Signature osition () Rev. 2016
+8. Keep in mind individuals are to be counted only once, regardless of the number of times served per fiscal year though the direct number of hours these individe als are served need to be quantified